 - Still renders

-- Existing compositor trees
+- Existing compositor trees (no matter how complicated)

 - Rendering of multiple scenes and view layers from a single compositor (all scenes will use their own Turbo render settings).